 External links are a great signal for Google because they often prove that your content has ground.
 Essentially, you’re signaling that what you’re writing is proven, and you didn’t just make it up (especially true in some industries like health and finances).

 To put things into perspective, imagine that you’re writing an article on “Top 10 Healthiest Fruits”.
-In such posts, you have tons of opportunities to link to other sources for each item (i.e., fruits) on your list.
+You have tons of opportunities to link to other sources for each item (i.e., fruits) on your list in such posts.
 For example, suppose that one of those items is “bananas.”
 In it, you mention that they contain a high amount of potassium, contain antioxidants, and have a high amount of fiber.
 Now simply link each of these claims to articles supporting (or denying) them from those specific words.

 Firstly, we need to establish that content length in itself isn’t necessarily what makes you rank higher.
+Google’s official statement does not feature a magic number you need to follow in order to avoid any thin content-related penalties.
 However, content length and page ranking correlate in that usually longer content is also better and more in-depth.

-Therefore, when writing articles, aim for at least 1000 words.
+Therefore, when writing articles, we recommend that you aim for around 1000 to 1300 words.
 Some more competitive pieces will require a lot more than that.
 However, this number can serve you as a benchmark that guides you towards how detailed you should write.

 If you’re wondering what more you can write about your subject, the simple solution is to do more or better research.
 Any expert in any one industry will always be able to write at least 1000 words on any subject.
 If you’re having a hard time, familiarize yourself better with the subject.
 Combined with a good understanding of search intent – i.e., when and what content to combine and split – you have a winning formula for avoiding thin content in the long run.